AlfiyaSait/rsschool-cv-2023-Q2/cv.md

 - HTML, PHP, JavaScript-coding and creating CSS style sheet;
 - Site testing;
 - Creating a database;
-- Organization of loading into the database and unloading from the database to the page;
+- Organization of loading into the database and unloading from the database to the website page;
 - Adaptation to mobile devices;
 - Domain registration;
 - Placement on the hosting;